The Awakening (soundtrack): Reception

-James Southall of Movie Wave called it as "really solid stuff, worthy of a lot of attention".
-Matt Goldberg of Collider complimented Pemberton's score as "beautifully melancholy".
+James Southall of Movie Wave praised the sountrack, calling it, "really solid stuff, worthy of a lot of attention".
+Matt Goldberg of Collider complimented Pemberton's score as, "beautifully melancholy".

 Ridley Scott recruited Pemberton to provide music for The Counselor (2013) after he listened to the score for The Awakening and appreciated his work.

 Personnel

 Credits adapted from CD liner notes: